Arc2Angle/masterworks/README.md

 ### Properties

-Properties define the behavior, stats, and appearance of a construct.
-Properties are always associated with a role within a composition: the same composition can output different properties depending on which role you’re asking it to fulfill.
+Properties define the behavior and stats of a composition.
+Properties apply to the entire composition natively: the identical formula pipeline calculates the final stats irrespective of which target role is requested.

-Currently, properties fall into three categories: numeric expressions (stats), providers (bridges into vanilla systems), and rendering (how the item is visually assembled).
+Currently, properties fall into two categories: numeric expressions (stats) and providers (bridges into vanilla systems).
+Visual assembly and rendering are driven within the `roles` declarations rather than `properties`.

 #### Expression Properties